yereverluvinunclebert/Dieselpunk-Volume-Xwidget/README.md

 # Dieselpunk-Volume-Xwidget

-Panzer Volume Control Widget, written in Jscript for the XWidget Engine.
+A Dieselpunk Volume Control widget, written in Jscript for the XWidget Engine.
 Created for XP, Vista, Win7, 8, 10/11+, ReactOS and Mac os/x - Linux with Wine.

 ![diesel-volume-help](https://github.com/yereverluvinunclebert/Dieselpunk-Volume-Xwidget/assets/2788342/a3fa07d9-4293-4609-9fa7-7a2e6ccf4801)

-A Dieselpunk Volume Control widget. - I created for the World of Tanks and War Thunder communities.
-This Panzer widget is a simple Volume Control.
+I created this to be compatible with the Panzer gauges I created for the World of Tanks and War Thunder communities.
+This dieselpunk widget is a simple Volume Control.
 Functional and gorgeous at the same time.
-The graphics are my own, I took original inspiration from a clock face by Italo Fortana.
+The graphics are my own, my own original inspiration.

-I took the screenshot photo.
-It looks like 1944 but it was 2004!
-The image above was shot at Beltring in Kent.
-I've had to do some serious photoshopping to remove any traces of modernity.
-There were lots.
-Addition of some grain, desaturation and addition of some light brown to give it a hint of old picture.
-I don't want it to look too old as it loses some of the immediacy.

 The widget can be resized - Hover the cursor over the widget.
 Press the CTRL key and use your mousewheel up or down.
 The widget will resize dynamically.